Qizhong-George-Guo/qizhong-guo/facilities.md

 Experiments and instructional modules I have used include:

 - demonstrations of fundamental hydraulic principles,
+- measurement of fluid properties (such as density, viscosity, and surface tension),
 - flow measurement devices,
 - flumes and channels for flow visualization, and
 - setups illustrating pressure, momentum, and energy concepts.